islam15-8789/DiffCoExpTool-/README.md

 ## Overview

-**DiffCorrTool** is a command-line interface built on the DGCA (Differential Gene Correlation Analysis) R package, The analysis focuses on calculating differential correlations between gene pairs across two different conditions using Z-score differences.This method helps in understanding the dynamic relationships among genes under various biological conditions.
+**DiffCorrTool** is a command-line interface built on the DGCA (Differential Gene Correlation Analysis) R package, designed to help us in understanding the dynamic relationships among genes under various biological conditions.
 Drawing on the robust methodologies described in the DGCA: A comprehensive R package for Differential Gene Correlation Analysis[1].

 If you find this tool useful in your research, please cite this publication.